sounlida/envoyer-docs/1.0/projects/deployment-hooks.md

 ## Overview

-Deployment hooks allow you to customize your entire deployment plan, by writing small Bash scripts to automate parts of your deployment.
-You may add hooks that run before or after any step in your deployment.
-You may also specify the servers on which each hook is executed.
+Deployment hooks allow you to customize your entire deployment plan by writing small Bash scripts to automate parts of your deployment.
+You may also specify the servers on which each hook is executed and the user that runs the hook.

+Once you've added your own deployment hooks, you can re-order them however you'd like.
+Envoyer's fixed actions are fixed and cannot be re-ordered.

 Like any other step during your deployment, if a deployment hook exits with a non-zero status code, the entire deployment will be cancelled.
 This prevents your customers from experiencing downtime with a broken deployment.